Luminous Basement

-Luminous Basement is the third and final studio album from the band The Tourists, released in 1980.
+Luminous Basement is the third and final studio album from the band the Tourists, released in 1980.
 The album peaked at #75 in the UK, lasting within the Top 100 for one week.
-One single was released from the album, "Don't Say I Told You So" peaked at #40 in the UK.
+One single released from the album, "Don't Say I Told You So", peaked at #40 in the UK singles chart.

 Background

 Following the band's previous album Reality Effect, the Tourists were faced with a contractual dispute with their record label Logo.
 This led to Luminous Basement being recorded for RCA instead.
 The album was produced by Tom Allom and David A. Stewart at George Martin's studio in Montserrat.
 Stewart would later recall in his 2016 autobiography that the making of the album was "not a good experience" and "trouble brewing in paradise".
 This was largely due to the band being worn-out, disagreements between Coombes and Lennox, and Coombes' own drug habit.

 Despite the single "Don't Say I Told You So" reaching the UK Top 40, the album itself sold poorly, and was seen as a disappointment compared to the band's previous album Reality Effect which had reached the Top 25.
 The lack of commercial success was combined with largely received negative reviews in the music press.

 To promote the album's release, the band embarked on a 32-date UK and Ireland tour during September and October 1980, although four of these dates were cancelled.
 Afterwards the band went to Thailand and then Australia for further promotion of the album.
 On the night of arriving in Sydney, Coombes overdosed and fell ill.
 The band had to continue promoting the album through TV and radio, while Coombes flew back to the UK to recover.
 The band felt that without Coombes, their primary songwriter and vocalist, The Tourists couldn't continue, and so once the band completed their Australasian promotional run they disbanded.